matthewhampton/texas-holdup/README.md

 ```

-After the blank line, the winning hand(s) will be calculated and the out produced.
+After the blank line, the winning hand(s) will be calculated and the output produced.
 For example:

 ```
 -------------